MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/overview-of-tcpip-performance.md

 ## Bottlenecks for TCP throughput testing

 Don't use network monitor or take network packet level logs during TCP throughput tests.
-The NDIS monitoring filters add a delay for the sender and the receivers each time a packet is recorded.
+The Network Driver Interface Specification (NDIS) monitoring filters add a delay for the sender and the receivers each time a packet is recorded.
 This operation demands CPU resources and generates many storage IOs.
 Performance decreases when packet level logs are taken because the TCP is trying to [recover from packet loss](/windows/client-management/troubleshoot-tcpip-connectivity).

 Adding security has its own cost and performance issues.
 Security protocols such as Internet Protocol Security (IPsec) has overhead and extra processing requirements.
 Comparing data protection with data integrity, IPsec's integrity mode should be preferred for less processing cost.
 Security software has a huge cost on packet processing too, which will cause slower outputs.

 If the tested performance doesn't come up to expectations, take logs as defined in [Network-Related Performance Counters](/windows-server/networking/technologies/network-subsystem/net-sub-performance-counters).

-After checking for TCP performance issues, check upper layer associated protocols such as file system protocols (SMB, NFS).
+After checking for TCP performance issues, check upper layer associated protocols such as file system protocols (Server Message Block (SMB) or Network File System (NFS)).
 These protocols require processor resources and disk IOs.
 The slow speed is caused by a faulty driver or hardware, a high deferred procedure call (DPC) queue or/and slow disk IOs.
 Finding out which component in the OS is causing high DPCs is challenging because that requires an analysis using Xperf/Windows Performance Recorder (WPR) (CPU) logging.
 Finding disk-related slowness issues is comparatively easier.
 For more information, see [Examining and Tuning Disk Performance](/previous-versions/windows/it-pro/windows-2000-server/cc938959(v=technet.10)).

 During the test, testing applications (client and server applications) can be adjusted to use multiple threads with buffer values high enough to reach the maximum throughput.
 However, that might not reflect the actual conditions because the number of threads and buffer each API call can utilize is limited based on the programming.
-In addition, application layer protocol (SMB or CIFS) has its own buffer and optimization ([Performance Tuning for file Servers](/windows-server/administration/performance-tuning/role/file-server) or [SMB: Troubleshooting Guide](/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn659439(v=ws.11))).
+In addition, application layer protocol (SMB or Common Internet File System (CIFS)) has its own buffer and optimization ([Performance Tuning for file Servers](/windows-server/administration/performance-tuning/role/file-server) or [SMB: Troubleshooting Guide](/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn659439(v=ws.11))).
 If the application doesn't work as expected for baseline, work with an application specialist to find the bottleneck.

 ## How to create a baseline